noi-techpark/webcomp-routeplanner/README.md

 ### Production

-Build all widgets using a `production` config of Webpack:
+Build the widget with the `production` config of Webpack:

 ```
 yarn build